LasFhubs/uploadsites/README.md

-# uploadsites
+# Upload Site
-Site de Upar videos p meu discord, fodasi444
+It's a website for uploading random videos to my Discord, fuckit444